honeybee-human/Coffee-Ordering-App-Latest/README.md

-# Bean Bite - Coffee Ordering App
+# SafePlate - Coffee Ordering App

 A React-based coffee ordering application with group ordering capabilities, allergen tracking, and a modern UI.